second-ed/polars-pipe/README.md

 ## `validate_df`
-Validate the lf.
+Validate the lazyframe.
-Applies the rules that were parsed by `parse_validation_config` to the lf.
+Applies the rules that were parsed by `parse_validation_config` to the lazyframe.
-Valid records are returned to the lf that is then transformed.
+Valid records are returned to the lazyframe that is then transformed.
 Invalid records are returned as an error records table with an added `error_reason` column.
 The `error_reason` column could include all of the validation errors that that record failed.
-The returned invalid lf is not processed any further by the pipeline.
+The returned invalid lazyframe is not processed any further by the pipeline.

 ## `normalise_str_cols`